 Ja’Marr Chase NFL Draft 2021 Prospect Profile: 1st-Round Grade, Odell Beckham Comp

 This is The Game Day’s Ja’Marr Chase NFL Draft Prospect Profile.
-After you read our Ja’Marr Chase Scouting Report, Marcus Mosher’s first 2021 NFL Mock Draft for Round 1 and see where Chase is predicted to be selected.
+After you read our Ja’Marr Chase Scouting Report, check out our full 2021 NFL Draft Guide and Marcus Mosher’s first 2021 NFL Mock Draft for Round 1 and see where Chase is predicted to be selected.

 Ja’Marr Chase NFL Draft Prospect Profile